DeepHiveMind/Distributed_DataMesh_2.0_Cloud_Implementation/README.md

 <br>
 Disclamer:

 	1. The paradigm shift in Distributed Data Architecture with domain driven ownership comes with several nuances and consideration.
-Implmentation of Data Mesh architecture in any enterprise mostly depend on
-	(a) organizational maturity and skills,
+	Implmentation of Data Mesh architecture in any enterprise mostly depends on (a) organizational maturity and skills,
 	(b) organizational structure,
 	(c) risk appetite,